Madison, Florida: 2000 census

+Government

 Madison has the city manager-council form of government.
 City commissioners are elected from districts and serve for four years.
 The commission appoints the city manager and city clerk; a mayor-commissioner serves a one-year term.
 The City of Madison has a 14 officer police department, and a 9 firefighter fire department.

 The 2008–2009 millage rate is 6.0484.
 The General Fund Budget is $7,344,592.
 Emphasis is placed on public safety, primarily expanding the Fire Department full-time personnel to implement a 24/48 hour, 3 shift coverage.
 In addition, the city plans to address abandoned and rundown property issues.

-Climate

-This area's climate is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen Climate Classification system, Madison has a humid subtropical climate, abbreviated "Cfa" on climate maps.

 Education

 Madison is served by two campuses of the District School Board of Madison County, Madison County Central School (PK–8) and Madison County High School.

+Two high performing charter schools are available and are as follows: